bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-3-diagnostics-and-security/04-add-structured-smtp-capability-probe.md

 ## Goal

+The [accepted explicit execution views and review bookmark](04a-explicit-mailer-execution-views.md) establish the entry-point shape for this probe.
+The migration is delivered independently under #734; probe implementation and review remain under #733.

 Give developers a read-only diagnostic that explains what an SMTP connection negotiated instead of reducing connection testing to success or failure.

 The existing `testConnection()` API remains useful as a simple health check.
 The probe should complement it with an immutable, redacted report that can answer why a feature or security policy is available in one environment but not another.